nibalizer/galileo/snotrocket/README.md

-Python requirements are established in requirements.txt Additionally an elasticsearch cluster must be listening on localhost.
+Python requirements are established in requirements.txt Additionally an elasticsearch cluster, or single node, must be listening on localhost.
+Currently running/tested on ES 1.4